giantswarm/signcode-util/README.md

 # signcode-util

-A Docker container for [osslsigncode](https://sourceforge.net/projects/osslsigncode/files/osslsigncode/) to sign binaries for Windows.
+A Docker image for [osslsigncode](https://github.com/mtrojnar/osslsigncode) to sign binaries for Windows.

 ## Usage